MrWint/winter/index.md

 The tool mentioned above is also able to fix this game as well.

-If you are interested in what the gameplay alterations look like for that game, [go here](writeup/summer/summer_diffs.md).
+If you are interested in what the gameplay alterations look like for that game, I created a similar [list of hidden copy protection checks](writeup/summer/summer_diffs.md).